 This amp is a great choice for anybody looking for a battery powered amp with distinctive looks and high end overdriven tones.
 It offers a compact design, quality construction and its an absolute blast to play.

-It had a punchy 5 inch speaker pushed by a 5 watt amplifier stage.
-It had the simplest controls of any amp we have ever reviewed at KGR, with a solitary pig nose shaped volume knob on the front.
+It had a punchy 5-inch speaker pushed by a 5-watt amplifier stage.
+It had the simplest controls of any amp we have ever reviewed at KGR, with a solitary pignose-shaped volume knob on the front.

-We did find that having such basic controls made us focus more on playing technique than playing with settings, but this does make it a difficult amp for novices to enjoy.
-In fact, to modify tone, we had to open the amp casing by varying amounts and blend those adjustments with subtle changes in the volume.
+We did find that having such basic controls made us focus more on playing technique than fiddling with settings, but this does make it a difficult amp for novices to enjoy.
+In fact, to modify the tone, we had to open the amp casing by varying amounts and blend those adjustments with subtle changes in the volume.

-As we mentioned, experienced players will likely love the challenge of dialing in tones on an amp that acts like an old school tube model.
-With the volume low, it gave us some quality cleans, and just like a tube amp, as the volume went up, so did the breakup.
-Around noon it served up some nice rhythm crunch, and when cranked, it absolutely screamed.
+As we mentioned, experienced players will likely love the challenge of dialing in tones on an amp that acts like an old-school tube model.
+With the volume low, it gave us some quality cleans.
+And just like a tube amp, as the volume went up, so did the breakup.
+Around noon, it served up some nice rhythm crunch, and when cranked, it absolutely screamed.

-It was a highly portable option, weighing in at under 5 lb even with the six AA batteries required to power it on board.
+It was a highly portable option, weighing in at under 5 pounds even with the six AA batteries required to power it on board.
 It had a convenient carry handle, making it easy to transport, and each of the unit’s corners had metal protectors to assist in preventing damage when you take it out and about.

 On battery power, we got around 5 hours of use, which was quite impressive.
 If you find that you want to use a Pignose regularly, you’ll probably find it beneficial to use the AC adapter (sold separately).

-Verdict: The Pignose 7-100 Legendary might be the simplest battery powered amp in this roundup, but it still packs a huge punch, and delivers some surprisingly versatile performance.
+Verdict: The Pignose 7-100 Legendary might be the simplest battery-powered amp in this roundup, but it still packs a huge punch and delivers some surprisingly versatile performance.
 New players might struggle to get the best out of this amp, but persistence will be rewarded with some extremely memorable tones.